openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 }
 ```

-**Description:** Provides methods related to anonymous shared memory objects, including creating, closing, mapping and unmapping Ashmem, reading from and writing to Ashmem, obtaining Ashmem size, and setting Ashmem protection.
+**Description:** Provides methods related to anonymous shared memory objects, including creating, closing, mapping, and unmapping Ashmem; reading from and writing to Ashmem; obtaining Ashmem size; and setting Ashmem protection.

 Shared memory is only applicable for cross-process communication within the same device.